 However, rather a given bird has an admin or not, according to a report (which was sent to me in an email) "the deadly hurricanes striking the U.S. and the Caribbean have changed the migratory patterns of birds, bringing unique species and migrating birds seeking temporary shelter to the New York City area, local birdwatchers said."

 And we've had hurricanes in the area where I live during this period, these include Gloria (which happened in the 1980's, long before I was a Blogger), Irene, and Sandy.
-The latter of these hurricanes did have an impact on the birds who visit my urban garden and this topic will be included in volume two of Words In Our Beak.

 In any event, it's just the first of October, and time will tell if NYC will be ravaged by a hurricane.
 I certainly hope not, but it's too early to say on day one of this month.